CodeChillAlluna/code-chill-outdated/README.md

 * Run the command : `java -jar spring-0.1.0.jar`
 * And then : `npm install serve`
 * To run the server : `serve -s client`
-* You can go to http://localhost:5000/ on your browser to access to your terminal.
+* You can go to <a href="http://localhost:5000/">http://localhost:5000/</a> on your browser to access to your terminal.